 Operation and Control: Controlling operations of equipment or systems.

-Are There Job Opportunities for Farmworkers?
+Is There Job Demand for Farmworkers?

 The states with the most job growth for Farmworker are Georgia, Colorado, and Alaska.
 Watch out if you plan on working in South Carolina, Mississippi, or New Jersey.
 These states have the worst job growth for this type of profession.